ComputerScienceHouse/Constitution/README.md

 # Contributing to the CSH Constitution
 To make contributing easier, there are templates for both issues and pull requests.
-Please fill out the appropriate options in the description as you make the pull request so that a maintainer can more easily help get your change committed.
+Please fill out the appropriate options in the description as you make the pull request or issue so a maintainer can more easily help get your change committed.

 ## Requirements